If you are applying for the part-time course or from outside the UK/EU, click apply now.

 Sociology is the scientific study of human social relationships and institutions.
-It is a diverse area of study, and includes, crime, religion, the family, the state, education, globalisation, health, welfare, and poverty.
-Its focus is to consider how social structures interact with individual choice, the divisions which can undermine social stability and the shared beliefs which create the basis for common culture.
+It is a diverse area of study and includes the family, sexuality, gender, the state, education, globalisation, health and medicine, and welfare and poverty.
+Its focus is to consider how social structures interact with individual choice, the inequalities and divisions which can undermine social stability and the shared beliefs which create the basis for a common culture.

-This course looks at the most important issues facing our society today including; poverty, culture, immigration, families, global connections, social exclusion, race, disability, gender, sexuality, politics and policy, and social class divisions.
-You will cover topical and dynamic content, reflecting current social issues.
-The emphasis is on careful gathering and analysis of evidence to broaden our understanding of key social processes.
+This course looks at the most important issues facing our society today including poverty, culture, immigration and refugees, families, global issues, social exclusion, race, disability, gender, sexuality, politics and policy, and social class divisions.
+You will cover topical and dynamic content, reflecting current social issues, policy and what is happening in society today.

 A typical week for you will include lectures, seminars, workshops, group work, and computer-based learning.
-Your progress will be assessed with written coursework, projects, debates, portfolios, presentations, digital media and exams.
+Your progress will be assessed with written coursework and essays, source reports, blogs, factsheets, research projects, presentations and exams.

 Throughout the degree, you'll have one-to-one support from academic staff to help you get the best out of your assignments.